disorder/illness

 children, adolescence and adult.
 Also can treat narcolepsy, occasionally

-especially in older or chronically
+depression (especially in older or chronically

 medically ill people and in those who have not responded to other treatments).